mpolednik/cloud-native-brno/README.md

     systemUUID: B7194D56-CC26-9A60-C114-C1E16468A91C
 ```

 Node is our first resource.
 Note that it is created and maintained by Kubelet itself, but may be extended through Kubelet APIs.
-We may think of node resource as something internal to the cluster - let's get into creating our own resource.
+We may think of node resource as something internal to the cluster - let's get into creating our own resource(s).

 First, we need to build our app,